CSC207-UofT/course-project-csc207_stackoverflowers/Phase2/Design_Document.md

 ## Testing
-We tried to cover more bases in Phase 2 by testing some of our controllers/presenters for phase 2.
+From Phase 1 , we tested most of our UseCases and for phase 2 we tried to cover more basesby testing some of our controllers/presenters for phase 2.
 We also tested our new UseCase class PMSystem to ensure it was working effectively.

 ## Refactoring
 At the beginning of our project in phase 0, HRSystem was initially a Entity class as it stored information.
 As we were coding, we realised that HRSystem was manipulating entities \